tomludlow2/monzo_api/README.md

 A monzo api integration from the offical [monzo docs](https://docs.monzo.com/#introduction)

-This file give the workflow from user opening the app, through to using the components.
+This file outlines the workflow from the user opening the app, through to using the components.
 This is a work in progress, and should only be enabled on a hardened server due to the nature of the content.

 ## Overview